isat7/tamil/README.md

 - variable re declaration
 - ast slightly changed
+- space and new line matching

 ### We are Not Responsible for if any damage causes(dont Download without knowledge)
-### it is still in development mode and we are proud to maintain the worlds worldest language
+### it is still in development mode and we are proud to maintain the worlds oldest language
 ## Licensing

 - License Agreement: MIT